Lancaster Stormers: The Barnstormers

-In 2003, the Atlantic League of Professional Baseball formally announced an expansion team for the city of Lancaster.
+In 2003, the Atlantic League of Professional Baseball formally announced the addition of an expansion team to Lancaster.
 In November 2004, the Barnstormers announced the signing of Tom Herr, a Major League Baseball veteran and Lancaster native, as the team's first manager.
-The Barnstormers' were set to begin competition in 2005 at the newly built Clipper Magazine Stadium.
+The Barnstormers planned to begin competition in 2005 at the newly built Penn Medicine Park.

 On May 11, they lost their first game, 4–3, to the Atlantic City Surf, in front of 7,300 fans.
 They finished the 2005 season with a record of 64 wins and 76 losses.
 In finishing the first half of the 2006 season with a record of 38–25, the Barnstormers qualified for their first Atlantic League playoff berth.
 They also won the second half, posting a record of 37–26.
 After defeating division challenger, Atlantic City, in the first round of the playoffs, the Barnstormers swept the Bridgeport Bluefish to win their first Atlantic League championship, in only their second season.
 Pitcher Denny Harriger threw a complete game, breaking a franchise record for consecutive pitches.
-It was the city of Lancaster's first professional championship since 1955, when the former Red Roses won the Piedmont League title.
+It was the city of Lancaster's first professional championship since 1955 when the former Red Roses won the Piedmont League title.
 The Barnstormers played in the 2012 Atlantic League Championship Series but were ultimately defeated by the Long Island Ducks in Game 5.
 In 2012, the Lancaster Barnstormers set an Atlantic League record with 88 wins.

 Herr managed the team from 2005 to 2006 and from 2009 to 2010.
 In 2008, the Barnstormers were coached by Von Hayes, a former teammate of Herr from the 1989 and 1990 Philadelphia Phillies.
 Rick Wise, the winning pitcher for the Boston Red Sox in Game 6 of the 1975 World Series, is also a managerial alumnus of the Lancaster Barnstormers.
 He was the team's third base coach from the inaugural 2005 season to the end of the 2008 campaign.
 Herr, in his second term, was succeeded by Butch Hobson.